-- 53. Once the investigating officer has submitted the report, a council's lead involvement in the investigation under the anti-fraud, bribery and corruption response plan is complete.
-Any decision the council takes will be final. - 54.
-In the event that the investigation identifies no evidence of fraud but evidence of misconduct, the councils will pursue the matter in accordance with the councils' disciplinary procedures. - 55.
-Where the investigation identifies evidence of a failure of supervision contributing to the commission of the fraud, the councils may invoke the disciplinary procedure against the manager in question. - 56.
-Should the investigation conclude that there is no evidence of fraud or misconduct, the councils will reinstate the subject (if previously suspended) and will close the case.
-The monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, and the head of corporate services will decide how any reinstatement will be-communicated, in consultation with the subject, and where requested his/her trade union representative.
+- 56. Once the investigating officer has submitted the report, the council's lead involvement in the investigation under the anti-fraud and corruption response plan is complete.
+Any decision the council takes will be final. - 57.
+If an investigation identifies evidence that fraud has taken place, the council will refer the matter to the police for further investigation.
+The council will co-operate fully with any police investigation, and the matter will be closed once the police have completed their investigations. - 58.
+The council may also pursue action under the council's disciplinary procedures.
+The head of HR, IT & customer services and the HR manager will decide whether the council can pursue disciplinary action separately from any criminal investigation or whether the two investigations must be conducted together.
+The council will carry out any interview, hearing and appeal pursued under the disciplinary route in accordance with the council's disciplinary procedures. - 59.
+In the event that the investigation identifies no evidence of fraud but evidence of misconduct, the council will pursue the matter in accordance with the council's disciplinary procedures. - 60.
+Where the investigation identifies evidence of a failure of supervision contributing to the commission of the fraud, the council may invoke the disciplinary procedure against the manager in question. - 61.
+Should the investigation conclude that there is no evidence of fraud or misconduct, the council will reinstate the subject (if previously suspended) and will close the case.
+The monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, and the head of HR, IT & customer services will decide how any reinstatement will be communicated, in consultation with the subject, and where requested his/her trade union representative.